davrous/acsauth/readme.md

 ![Azure SWA deployment token screen](./images/acsquicktesttemplatebutton006.jpg)

-### Step 4 - Copy the SWA deployment token as a secret in your Github repo
+### Step 4 - Copy the Static Web App deployment token as a secret in your Github repo

-Now to be able to run your GitHub Actions workflow to deploy the ACS sample demonstrated in the videos, you need to store the SWA deployment token in a secret value named `AZURE_STATIC_WEB_APPS_API_TOKEN`.
+Now to be able to run your GitHub Actions workflow to deploy the ACS sample demonstrated in the videos, you need to store the Static Web App deployment token in a secret value named `AZURE_STATIC_WEB_APPS_API_TOKEN`.
 For that, go into the **Settings** of your Github repo and then navigate to the **Secrets->Actions** section to create a **New repository secret** key.

 ![Github secret key for SWA deployment](./images/acsquicktesttemplatebutton007.jpg)